Skip to content

 • Blocklists: Patterns defining which plugins are forbidden

-MCP (Model Context Protocol) servers provide Claude with access to external tools and data.
+MCP (Model Context Protocol) servers provide the agent with access to external tools and data.
 Types include:

 TypeDescriptionExample